These Spicy Sweet Potato Fries are crispy, salty with a nice kick of heat!

 Healthier than regular french fries, roasted sweet potato fries are the perfect way to introduce your family to sweet potatoes.

 My regular readers know that I’m married to the world’s most picky man.
 When it comes to food, that is.
 And wives.
 He got a home run with his first choice for the latter!
 So I was basically shocked when we were at a dinner party and he slurped up a bowl of squash soup and even went for seconds.
 Maybe there was hope.

 The first time I made sweet potato fries, he didn’t even hesitate.
 He liked them!
 Then, like Emeril, I kicked them up a notch with seasonings other than salt and pepper.
 Even better.
 Not sure the hubby was a fan of the cayenne, but the rest of the family dove right in!

-Tips for Making Roasted Sweet Potato Fries
+Tips for Making Oven Roasted Fries

 - You might need a second baking sheet to give each fry enough space.